-We may pass on personal data to a party outside the EEA if this is necessary for the execution of the agreement for the provision of legal or tax services, or if that is necessary in the context of a legal action for which we provide you with legal assistance.
+We may pass on personal data to a party outside the EEA if this is necessary for the execution of the agreement for the provision of legal or tax services, or if this is necessary in the context of a legal action for which we provide you with legal assistance.

-To send newsletters by email we make use of service providers (processors) located outside the European Economic Area (EEA).
+To send newsletters by e-mail, we make use of service providers (processors) located outside the European Economic Area (EEA).
 These parties guarantee an appropriate level for the protection of the personal data.
-In our contractual relationship with this processor we use standard contractual clauses approved by the European Commission (Commission decision 2010/87 / EU) as adequate safeguards.
+In our contractual relationship with this processor we use standard contractual clauses approved by the European Commission (Commission Decision 2010/87/EU) as adequate safeguards.

 Any person may exercise certain rights under the law as regards his or her personal data.

 - Inspection (and a copy) of your personal data which we process